 2. Order is important: Ingredients are listed in descending order, starting with those used most to those used least (by weight).
 If you’re trying to avoid salt, for example, make sure it’s toward the very end the list, or better yet, buy salt-free products.

 3. The fewer ingredients, the better: Buy packaged foods with as few ingredients as possible.
-I rarely buy anything with more than five ingredients, and most of the time I strive for just one or two (i.e., tomatoes, black beans, frozen strawberries, soy milk made with just soy beans and water).
+I rarely buy anything with more than five ingredients, and most of the time I strive for just one or two (such as with canned tomatoes, canned black beans, or frozen strawberries, all which can be found with just one ingredient, and soy milk made with just soy beans and water).

 4. Know what you’re eating: If you don’t know what it is (i.e., hydrolyzed corn gluten) and/or do not find it occurring in nature (i.e., oil, high fructose corn syrup), it’s best to avoid the product.